What is the difference between a counsellor, psychologist and psychiatrist?

 Do I have to have a Mental Health Care Plan?

 No. Many individuals who access psychological support at Net Psychology do not have a MHCP.
-You do not need one to see a psychologist.
+You do not need one to see a psychologist or counsellor.

 Do you do couples counselling?